rasmusab/officialcocktails/officialcocktails.com/content/cocktails/yellow_bird.md

 - Use fresh citrus juices: A good Yellow bird drink requires fresh orange, pineapple and lime juices.
 Avoid bottled or canned juices as they may have added preservatives that can affect the flavor of the drink.
 - Use quality rum: A Yellow bird drink is essentially a rum-based cocktail, so it's important to use a good quality rum.
 Opt for a light or golden rum that has a good balance of sweetness and spiciness.

-## Alcohol-free alternative to a Yellow bird
+## Alcohol-free alternative to the Yellow bird

 One possible alcohol-free alternative to the drink Yellow Bird is a mixed fruit smoothie.
 The smoothie could contain fresh or frozen mango, pineapple, and orange juice, along with a splash of lime juice and a drizzle of honey for sweetness.
 The drink could be blended until smooth, and served over ice.
 This fruity and refreshing blend could provide a similar tropical flavor profile as the Yellow Bird cocktail, without the alcohol content.
 Additionally, it would be a healthier option that allows for guilt-free indulgence.